Center of the Universe Detour

 The Center of the Universe detour offers runners a unique opportunity to run an extra .3 miles to visit Tulsa’s historic Center of the Universe.
 The distinctive quality of the landmark is an eerie echo that is heard by someone standing in the center of the circle.
 Participants who stand at the center of the brick circle and talk will hear themselves echo, but others outside the circle can hear no such echo.

 Karen Nienhaus, a runner on the Michelob Ultra team from St. Louis, wasn’t originally going to take the detour.
 Her coach then talked her into it.

 “He told me ‘we live life to the ultra – why not take the detour?’” she Nienhaus said.
 “So I took it and it was really cool.
 The music was nice, the people were nice, and the coin was really cool.”

 Rebecca Hicks from Del City, Okla., also enjoyed the detour.
 “I felt it towards the end, but it made me realize I could run farther than I thought I could,” she said.

 Bands from Riverfield Country Day School and Undercroft Montessori School played at the Center of the Universe.
 Spectators applauded and shouted encouragement to the runners who voluntarily took the 0.3 mile detour.
-Approximately a third of the marathon participants took the detour during its first year in 2010, and even more people participated in 2011.
+Approximately half of the Williams Route 66 Marathon participants choose to take the Center of the Universe Detour each year.